 One organization, more than any other, has been driving this misguided legislation: the California Nurses Association (CNA).
-The Healthy California website lists the group as “lead sponsors.”
-To some observers, this would be a case of mistaken identity.
-The nursing profession doesn’t seem to be a fount of radicalism.
+The Healthy California website lists the group as a “lead sponsor.”
+To some uninitiated observers, this might be a case of mistaken identity.
+The nursing profession doesn’t seem to be a purveyor of economic radicalism.
 In California, however, it is.
-The 86,000-member CNA, a fast-growing affiliate of the 150,000-member National Nurses United, has become a powerful force in collective bargaining, and increasingly, in state and national politics.
-In last year’s California primary, the CNA endorsed Bernie Sanders, who made “free” health care one of the centerpieces of his platform.
+The 86,000-member CNA, a fast-growing affiliate of the 150,000-member National Nurses United, for years has been a powerful force in collective bargaining and politics.
+In last year’s California presidential primary, the CNA endorsed Bernie Sanders, who made “free” health care a centerpiece of his platform.
 The union contributed $1.3 million to his campaign.

-The California Nurses Association isn’t shy about traveling to Sacramento to show its support for the Lara-Atkins bill.
-On April 26, at the Senate Health Committee’s first hearing, about a thousand CNA-organized registered nurses rallied outside the hearing room.
-RoseAnn DeMoro, executive director of National Nurses United and the CNA Organizing Committee, declared afterward: “The most important thing today was the breadth and depth of support by the dozens of people lining up to back the bill, representing 250 organizations across the state.
+The California Nurses Association isn’t shy about showing up in person to give the legislature an earful.
+On April 26, at the Senate Health Committee’s first hearing, hundreds of registered nurses, led by the CNA, rallied outside the hearing room.
+RoseAnn DeMoro, co-president of the CNA and executive director of the National Nurses United Organizing Committee, declared afterward: “The most important thing today was the breadth and depth of support by the dozens of people lining up to back the bill, representing 250 organizations across the state.
 These are organizers who are going to be with us to make the Healthy California Act the law of the land in California.”
 In a subsequent article for the Huffington Post, DeMoro issued a blast to Congress: “[Our union] will never be silent in the face of the mortal threat to our nation posed by your immoral assault on health care.”
-On May 19, a large gathering of registered nurses, also organized by the CNA, lobbied state lawmakers and then held a rally on the State Capitol steps.
-From there, they marched the convention center.
+On May 19, a large gathering of registered nurses, again organized by the CNA, lobbied state lawmakers and then held a rally on the State Capitol steps.
+From there, they marched through the streets of Sacramento to the convention center.

-These nurses dislike Republicans, of course.
+These nurses, needless to say, intensely dislike Republicans.
 But they also have it in for Democrats whom they see as prevaricating or backsliding.
 At the May 19 rally, many of the demonstrators taunted Democratic National Committee Chairman Thomas Perez for his lack of enthusiasm for the single-payer bill.
-That Perez served as labor secretary during President Obama’s second term and is about as far to the Left as anyone in American public life, didn’t impress CNA rank and file.
-After this show of force, Association Executive Director DeMoro, described by one observer as “Mother Teresa with brass knuckles,” egged on the faithful, warning Senate Democrats that if they don’t support the health care overhaul, the union will work to defeat them in the next election cycle.
+That Perez served as labor secretary during President Obama’s second term and was as far to the Left as anyone in Obama’s cabinet, didn’t impress CNA rank and file.
+After this show of force, Association Executive Director DeMoro, described by one supporter as “Mother Teresa with brass knuckles,” egged on the faithful, warning California Senate Democrats that if they don’t support the health care overhaul, the union will work to defeat them in the next election cycle.
 The CNA has a proven track record of success in this area.
 Back in 2005, they helped torpedo four ballot initiatives supported by Republican Governor Arnold Schwarzenegger that were intended to close a growing state budget deficit.
 Overall, the state’s unions, led by the California Teachers Association, pooled together more than $100 million to defeat the propositions.

 To make their point on the SB 562 legislation, the California Nurses Association commissioned an impact study by the economics department of the University of Massachusetts-Amherst.
-The principal author, Robert Pollin, is a well-known progressive who two decades ago wrote a book that kick-started the national living wage movement into high gear.
-Released last month, the study concluded that the health care overhaul would cost $331 billion a year, a figure significantly down from the original Senate estimate of $400 billion.
-The lower cost, they argued, represented the cost savings from the removal of insurance co-pay, deductible and premium requirements.
-The study also recommended that California lawmakers create two taxes to fill the funding gap: 1) a 2.3 percent gross tax on businesses with annual revenues of at least $2 million; and 2) a 2.3 percent general sales tax on all consumer items except housing, utilities, groceries and other necessities.
+The principal author, Robert Pollin, is a well-known progressive who two decades ago co-wrote a book that shifted the national living wage movement into high gear.
+Released last month, the study concluded that the health care overhaul would cost $331 billion a year, a figure significantly down from the original Senate annual estimate of $400 billion.
+The lower figure, they claimed, represented the cost savings from the removal of insurance co-payment, deductible and premium requirements.
+The study also recommended that California lawmakers create two taxes to meet the funding gap: 1) a 2.3 percent gross tax on businesses with annual revenues of at least $2 million; and 2) a 2.3 percent general sales tax on all consumer items except housing, utilities, groceries and other necessities.
 This would seem an efficient method of chasing employers, especially insurance companies, out of the state.
 But one wonders if the California Nurses Association would bother to notice.

 It’s not as if the nursing profession in California is underpaid.
 According to the Sacramento Bee, “…the average salary of a registered nurse in California is $135,000.
 In equivalent dollars, Canadian nurses under their single-payer system make $65,000 per year.”
 Compensation is even lower in other modern nations with socialized health care.
 In Great Britain, nurses make the equivalent of $26,082; in Germany, the figure is $29,978.
 But if California nurses are faring well under the current system, given their propensity to win favorable collective bargaining contracts, why is the CNA so eager to overturn that system?
 Part of the explanation lies in self-interest.
-The State of California, their would-be opponents at the bargaining table, make for an easy strike threat target.
+The State of California, their would-be opponents at the bargaining table, would make for an easy strike threat target.
 “Single payer,” after all, means single negotiator.
-Another explanation is the nature of public-sector unionism.
-Public-employee unions have an interest in fighting not only for better compensation and working conditions, but for an enlargement of government itself.
-When the employer gets larger, the number of employees get larger.
-And that means the unions representing them get stronger as well.
+Another and related explanation is the nature of public-sector unionism.
+All public-employee unions have an interest in enlarging government.
+When the employer gets larger, the number of employees get larger and so do their unions.

-Even though Democrats hold a majority in both legislative houses, the California universal payer legislation still has hurdles to clear if it is to become law.
-And indeed it might not become law.
-The sheer complexity of the bill demands far closer analysis even among believers.
-And the multiplicity of competing interests will delay things even further.
+Even though Democrats hold a majority in both legislative houses, the California universal payer legislation still must clear several formidable hurdles if it is to become law.
+The sheer complexity of the bill will necessitate far closer analysis even among its believers.
+The multiplicity of competing interests will delay things even further.
 The State Assembly, moreover, isn’t as keen on this measure as the Senate is.
 Aside from being more politically moderate, even a few supporters within that body are hesitant.
 “I’m philosophically in favor of single-payer,” said Assembly Speaker Anthony Rendon, D-Paramount.
 “Whether or not now is the time, and looking at that particular bill, I don’t know.”
 Should a final bill clear both houses, it would await the signature of Democratic Governor Jerry Brown, who has expressed skepticism about the sources of financing and may veto it on that basis.
-Moreover, any tax hike associated with the legislation needs two-thirds support from the Senate and the Assembly.
+In addition, any tax hike associated with the legislation needs two-thirds support from both the Senate and Assembly.
 Voters would have an opportunity to cap state spending via ballot initiative.
 And any waiver from Medicare and Medicaid rules to institute a single-payer plan would require approval from a reluctant Trump administration.

 “Universal health care” is a euphemism.
 The master of the universe would be government.
-Under such a system, only the wealthy will find it practical to contract with private insurance carriers – the ones, that is, who remain in business in the state.
+Under such a system, only the wealthy will find it practical to contract with private insurance carriers – the ones, that is, that remain in the state.
 At a time when California and other state governments are facing unprecedented pension liabilities, they hardly need unprecedented health care liabilities as well.
 As a rhetorical device, universal health care is superficially appealing.
-In practice, it is a ticket for long waits for standard medical procedures.
+In practice, it is a ticket for long waits for standard as well as life-saving medical procedures.
 Sen. Jeff Stone, R-Temecula (Riverside County), recently provided a scenario: “If you think that lines at the DMV are long, just wait until you need an MRI at your doctor’s office or hospital.”
 Under Obamacare, many insurers have dramatically hiked premiums or dropped their employer-based coverage or health exchange participation.
-The State of Iowa is now declaring, for example, that it is facing a “collapse” of its Affordable Care Act health exchange; officials are seeking emergency federal funds for 72,000 residents covered by the law.
-The California Nurses Association thinks it can insulate their own state from such consequences with single-payer legislation.
-It is a view utterly disconnected from economic reality.
+States are feeling the pinch.
+In Iowa, officials recently declared that their state is facing a “collapse” of its Affordable Care Act health exchange; they are seeking emergency federal funding for 72,000 residents covered by the law.
+If the leaders of the California Nurses Association think their state will be insulated from such consequences with SB 562 on the books, they are utterly removed from reality.